 Tata Communications has an open ecosystem approach to voice, mobility and business video solutions.
 Last week, the company launchedjamvee™ video conferencing, a self-service, cloud-based solution that lets virtually anyone, across any device, participate in a video meeting.
 Tata Communications has the largest interconnected ecosystem for business video and mobile network operators.
 Underpinning its robust collaboration offerings is its undersea cable network which is the world’s largest and includes the first wholly-owned fibre optic cable network ring around the world.
 Its network also enables 20% of the world’s internet routes today.

-The Tata Communications global network includes one of the most advanced and largest submarine cable networks and a Tier-1 IP network with connectivity to more than 200 countries and territories across 400 PoPs, as well as nearly 1 million square feet of data centre and collocation space worldwide.
+The Tata Communications global network includes one of the most advanced and largest submarine cable networks and a Tier-1 IP network with connectivity to over 240 countries and territories across 400 PoPs, as well as nearly 1 million square feet of data centre and collocation space worldwide.

-Tata Communications' depth and breadth of reach in emerging markets includes leadership in Indian enterprise data services, leadership in global international voice, and strategic investments in South Africa (Neotel), Sri Lanka (Tata Communications Lanka Limited) and Nepal (United Telecom Limited).
+Tata Communications’ depth and breadth of reach in emerging markets includes leadership in Indian enterprise data services and leadership in global international voice.
 Tata Communications Limited is listed on the Bombay Stock Exchange and the National Stock Exchange of India.